hertzmann/hertzmann.github.io/_posts/2021-05-13-why-does-line-drawing-work.md

 This theory focuses solely on a very basic line drawing style.
 In the paper, I discuss how several other types of line drawings-such as white-on-black drawing and hatching-can also be understood as abstracted shading.
 But the range of visual artistic styles we can understand is vast; we seem to have the ability to visually separate style from content.
 How do we do this?
 This probably involves some experience and cultural background, but is not purely cultural.

-Computer Graphics References
+Abstracted shading references
 ====

 This theory is based on [computer graphics research on abstracted shading](/2020/09/13/how-to-draw-pictures-suggestive-contours.html).
-Here are my favorite papers on it (I'm biased about the third one):
+Here are my favorite papers on this topic (I'm biased about the third one):

 * **D. DeCarlo, A. Finkelstein, S. Rusinkiewicz, A. Santella.
 Suggestive Contours for Conveying Shape.